Test analysts design and carry out tests for computer software and systems, analyse results, and identify and report

-As a result of these factors, test engineer, software tester and ICT quality assurance engineer appear on Immigration New Zealand's long-term skill shortage list.
+As a result, software tester, ICT systems test engineer, ICT support engineer and ICT quality assurance engineer appear on Immigration New Zealand's long-term skill shortage list.
 This means the Government is actively encouraging skilled test analysts from overseas to work in New Zealand.

 Types of employers varied

 Employers of test analysts include:

 - software and web-development companies that work with film, games, and animation

 - marketing and advertising companies